FOREX-Euro drops to 20-year low, approaches parity with dollar

 Euro heads to parity towards dollarhttps://tmsnrt.rs/3uCJco6

-(Additional reporting by Saikat Chatterjee and Dhara Ranasinghe in London Editing by Tomasz Janowski)
+(Additional reporting by Saikat Chatterjee and Dhara Ranasinghe in London; Editing by Tomasz Janowski and Jonathan Oatis)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.